Strawberry Crunch Cheesecake Tacos with fresh strawberries and creamy filling in crispy shells

 Here are the questions I get asked most about this recipe:

-Can I use store-bought taco shells instead of making them from tortillas?
+Can I use store-bought whipped cream instead of whipping cream myself?

 Lora x